gao-g/metaphor-in-context/README.md

 - For classification models, directly running the script is expected to get some numbers that are slightly lower than the reported numbers.
 Performances reported in the paper are steadily achieved **with** early stop and additional trainings with smaller learning rates, both of which are **not** included in the script for the consideration on runtime.

-- For the classification model trained on the VUA dataset, the script does **not** report the macro-averaged F1.
+- For the classification model trained on the VUA verb classification dataset, the script does **not** report the macro-averaged F1.
 (The script does not save the genre of each example, so we wrote out predictions to compute this measure separately with a lookup table.)

 - For sequence labeling models, directly running the script is expected to get results matched with the reported performance (likely to get slightly higher performance; possible to observe some small fluctuations).